What is a Community of Practice?

 - Teaching and Learning for the Heart and Mind

 Each community of practice has a different structure and flow of events.
-The best way to get involved is to sign up for email updates and then attend a meeting in-person.
-For updated contact information for each of these communities, see CoP Facilitators list
+The best way to get involved is to sign up for email updates and then attend a meeting in person.
+For updated contact information for each of these communities, see the CoP Facilitators list.

 - Instructional Design is open to those who play a role supporting others to design their courses.
 Many participants in this community have the job title 'Instructional Design'.